 Fullmetal Alchemist Brotherhood Ending

 The show focuses on the protagonists Edward and Alphonse Elric who are regarded as prodigies.
-They violate the biggest rule of the alchemy by trying to resurrect the dead mother.
-This human transmutation cost Edward the older Elric brother to lose his left leg and leaves Al almost dead if not for Ed who performs another sacrifice which was his right arm to bind his younger brother soul to metal armour.
+They violate the biggest rule of alchemy by trying to resurrect the dead mother.
+This human transmutation costs Edward the older Elric brother to lose his left leg and leaves Al almost dead if not for Ed who performs another sacrifice which was his right arm to bind his younger brother's soul to metal armor.